 What is account aggregation?

-Account aggregation is the process by which an interested party gathers financial information from one or more bank accounts, collects it in one place, and makes it available to other systems.
+Account aggregation is the process by which a third party gathers financial information from one or more bank accounts, collects it in one place, and makes it available to other systems.
+It’s the first pillar of the Open Banking movement and essentially makes it easy to display financial data from different accounts in separate financial institutions in one place.

 The technology has many applications, such as risk-oriented credit analysis, financial scoring, or making accounting easier for businesses by gathering data from all their accounts in a single location.

-The data contained in a bank account is private and belongs to the account’s owner, but there are scenarios in which the owner might want it to be accessible to a third party to be able to receive certain goods or services.
+The data contained in a bank account is private and belongs to the account’s owner.
+However, there are scenarios in which the owner might want it to be accessible to a third party to be able to receive certain goods or services.
 A common use case would be to perform a risk analysis when a person requests a loan from a credit institution.

 In such cases, the account holder can provide the access credentials to their online banking platform to a third party, who can then access that person’s account and obtain the information they need to provide them with different services.